secretsciencelab/secretcampfire/docs/FAQ.md

 ---

-## Why do I need to provide my credit card if it's 100% free?
+## Why do I need to provide my credit card to Heroku if it's 100% free?

 Two things will make Heroku prompt you for your credit card, even though everything is 100% free: